 Treatment consists of treating the manifestations and associated comorbidities.
 Most patients present with signs and symptoms from increased intracranial pressure, most commonly related to hydrocephalus and posterior fossa cyst.
 For this reason, therapy generally aims to control intracranial pressure, usually through surgery.

-Surgical treatment may include ventriculoperitoneal (VP), or cystoperitoneal (CP) shunts.
+Surgical treatment may include ventriculoperitoneal (VP) or cystoperitoneal (CP) shunts.
 Other patients may be candidates for endoscopic procedures, including endoscopic third ventriculostomy (ETV).

-Differential diagnosis includes posterior fossa abnormalities that may be associated with hydrocephalus sometimes which commonly may present in a similar way to DWM; these include retrocerebellar arachnoid cysts, cystic hygroma, Blake's pouch cyst, mega cisterna magna, and vermian hypoplasia.
-Additionally, several syndromes correlate with DWM, such as Aase-Smith, cerebro-oculo-muscular syndrome, Coffin-Siris, Cornelia de Lange and Aicardi.
+Differential diagnosis includes posterior fossa abnormalities that may be associated with hydrocephalus sometimes, which commonly may present in a similar way to DWM; these include retrocerebellar arachnoid cysts, cystic hygroma, Blake's pouch cyst, mega cisterna magna, and vermian hypoplasia.
+Additionally, several syndromes correlate with DWM, such as Aase-Smith, cerebro-oculo-muscular syndrome, Coffin-Siris, Cornelia de Lange, and Aicardi.

 Several comorbidities may also correlate with DWM, including syndromic and non-syndromic, CNS and non-CNS anomalies, chromosomal abnormalities, cardiovascular conditions, mental illness, and severe intellectual disability.

-Fifty percent of children with untreated hydrocephalus die before age 3, and only around 20 to 23% will reach adult life.
-From the patients with untreated hydrocephalus who reach adult life, most will have motor, visual and auditory deficits.
+Fifty percent of children with untreated hydrocephalus die before age 3, and only approximately 20% to 23% will reach adult life.
+Most of the patients with untreated hydrocephalus who reach adult life will have motor, visual, and auditory deficits.

 Most case series of patients with nontumoral hydrocephalus present an overall risk for epilepsy of approximately 30%.

-Functional outcome is subject to several factors, which include other structural brain abnormalities, extra-CNS manifestations, epilepsy, motor, visual or hearing impairment, and other congenital abnormalities.
+Functional outcome is subject to several factors, which include other structural brain abnormalities, extra-CNS manifestations, epilepsy, motor, visual, or hearing impairment, and other congenital abnormalities.

 Sixteen percent of patients with isolated DWM have chromosomal abnormalities.
 DWM may be associated with malformations of the face, limbs, heart, and genitourinary or gastrointestinal system.